 However, much of the previous work on glycogen replenishment has paid little attention to the effects of post-exercise nutrition on liver glycogen recovery.
-Liver glycogen availability may also be important for the capacity to perform prolonged exercise.
+Liver glycogen availability may also be important for the ability to perform prolonged exercise.
 Currently, compared with a single carbohydrate, short-term muscle glycogen synthesis rates after exercise are approximately 45% lower when glucose is the only carbohydrate consumed (3 , 4).

 That's why we created GLYCOGEN RECOVERY DRINK.